The United States likes to pretend that its educational system is not broken. We must reform American education.

 If a student in the Netherlands leaves school at the earliest age–16–he or she will already have, at the very least, vocational or educational skills.
 In America, many states allow students to leave school at age 14 with parental permission or force them to continue to struggle within the system until age 18.
-Either way, without a high school diploma in the United States, it is extremely difficult to find labor paying above minimum wage and even with a high school diploma, many struggle to find work that provides salaries which would allow them to live above the poverty-line.
+Either way, without a high school diploma in the United States, it is extremely difficult to find labor paying above minimum wage and even with a high school diploma, many struggles to find work that provides salaries which would allow them to live above the poverty line.

 The United States should not try to become the Netherlands–we are too different in many ways–but America should start offering new opportunities to its lowest performing like the Dutch and other countries have been doing.

 The students who drag down America’s scores in world-wide tests are those who attend districts known as dropout factories.
 Normally they live in poor, low-income districts that have a hard time even getting the majority of their students to graduation day.
 I live twenty-minutes from one these places–Trenton, New Jersey–where it was a record in 2014 that over 50% of their students graduated on-time; compare this to the national four-year graduation rate of 80%.